Richter

 The earthquake itself?
 Layers of synth drones from Vital and ReaSynth pitched way down, with granular-stretched foley on top.
 Pure low-end rumble sounds fake.
 Adding physical texture - stretched door creaks, concrete scrapes - makes the shaking feel real.
 I also wrote a short orchestral cue, strings and brass, timed to the scene cuts.

-Full film - all sound from scratch, no commercial libraries
+Full film sound design: original recordings, synthesis, and no commercial libraries

 Field Recording

-If I didn't record it, it didn't exist.
-Room tones, ambiences, surface textures - all Zoom H6 in the field.
+For foley and ambiences, I only used material I recorded on the Zoom H6.
+Room tones, ambiences, surface textures - all captured in the field.
 The hardest thing to find was a convincing "ceiling cracking" sound.
 Ended up stomping on a dry wooden pallet.

 Synthesis

 All free plugins - Vital, ReaSynth, TAL Noisemaker.
 The earthquake rumble is Vital with the pitch dropped to near-subsonic range.
-The alarm is pure synthesis, and getting it to sound urgent without being annoying took way more attempts than I expected.
+The alarm is pure synthesis, tuned so it feels urgent without masking dialogue or wearing out the listener.

 Foley